Provably Efficient Off-Policy Adversarial Imitation Learning with Convergence Guarantees: Off-Policy Adversarial Imitation Learning

 where $\sigma$ is the step size and $D(\pi, \pi^{k-1}):=\mathbb{E}_{s\sim d^{\pi^{k-1}}}[\mathbb{D}_{\textnormal{KL}}(\pi \Vert \pi^{k-1})[s]]$ is the expected KL divergence between $\pi$ and $\pi^{k-1}$.
 It can be shown that \eqref{eq:policy_update} has the closed-form solution

 \citet{shani2022online} showed that this algorithm achieves sublinear regret for the policy update subproblem, as described in the following result.

-\begin{lemma}[Lemma 4 in \citet{shani2022online}] Let $\sigma=\sqrt{2\log A/(H^2K)}$.
+\begin{lemma}[Lemma 4 in \citealt{shani2022online}] Let $\sigma=\sqrt{2\log A/(H^2K)}$.
 With probability at least $1-\delta$, the regret of the policy update problem is bounded by

 \end{lemma} Note that the high-probability logarithm term in the above lemma is hidden in the notation $\tilde{O}$ and similarly for the subsequent lemmas.
 Lemma~\ref{le:policy_regret} shows that the policy update in \eqref{eq:policy_update} is aggressive enough to achieve sublinear policy regret.
-Next, we show that it is also conservative enough to achieve sublinear reward regret when using off-policy data.
+In the next part, we show how to achieve sublinear reward regret while using off-policy data by controlling the distribution shift error introduced by the policy update in \eqref{eq:policy_update}.